AFROTC-Det-345/llab-spring-23/Duty Descriptions and Deliverables - Spring 23.md

 2. Directing oversight of Training Flight, Training Support Flight, and Recruiting Flight.
 3. Point of contact for all joint-detachment coordination unless delegated.
 4. Track all CSQ deliverables and facilitate weekly updates from appropriate POC cadets at weekly POC meetings.
+5. Oversees 345 CSQ/SE and provides guidence on all health and wellness related matters.

 **Deliverables:**
+1. Tracking POC accountability for all PMT events on Accountability Tracker.
+2. Execute an expectations meeting with (345 CSQ/SE) by LLAB #2.
-1. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
+3. Schedule and complete initial and final feedback NLT LLAB #4 and LLAB #12.
-2. Ensure all cadet resumes are updated NLT LLAB #12.
+4. Ensure all cadet resumes are updated NLT LLAB #12.
-3. Tracking POC accountability for all PMT events on Accountability Tracker.
-4. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).
+7. Create and maintain a position continuity document throughout the semester for completion NLT one week after the end of classes (28 April 2022).

 ### Executive Officer (345 CSQ/CCE) – C/Col Robert Crowley
 **Function:** Oversees and supports administrative efforts for Cadet Squadron Leadership and oversees Honor Guard.